Definition of Transferable Letter of Credit

 Concept of Transferable Letter of Credit

 There are four parties involved in it.
-The parties are first beneficiary, secondary beneficiary, final buyer and the bank.
-The middlemen/exporter i.e. the first beneficiary is one who receives an order from the final buyer.
-The middlemen is always in shortage of money.
-So, he requests the final buyer for Transferable Letter of Credit.
-If the final buyer finds it valuable to engage in the foreign transaction, he will request his bank to issue Irrevocable Transferable Letter of Credit.
+The parties are the first beneficiary, secondary beneficiary, final buyer, and the bank.
+The middlemen/exporter, i.e., the first beneficiary, is one who receives an order from the final buyer.
+The middlemen are always in shortage of money.
+So, he requests the final buyer for a Transferable Letter of Credit.
+If the final buyer finds it valuable to engage in the foreign transaction, he will request his bank to issue an Irrevocable Transferable Letter of Credit.
 Now the first beneficiary can purchase the raw materials from the supplier to manufacture goods.
-Instead of making a cash payment, the middlemen can pay his supplier by giving him the Transferable Letter of Credit.
+Instead of making a cash payment, the middlemen can pay their supplier by giving him the Transferable Letter of Credit.
 Here the supplier becomes the secondary beneficiary.

 Let us understand it with the help of an example.